DarkMukke/backup-discord-bot/README.md

 - Renders roles, usernames, channels, time stamps, bot messages, etc
 - Uses "Endless Scroll" on the messages, 50 messages at a time
 - Uses postgres sessions to stay logged in between bot restarts
+- Backs up attachments in Postgres in a BYTEA column on a separate loop if attachment < 10mb
+- Render emoji's and Tenor Gifs ( these are not backed up, as they are external )

 ## Install
 Currently only supports Postgres, schema can be found in [docs/db-schema.md](docs/db-schema.md)